 Provided by Summit Financial Advisors

 For some, this year has been as complicated as learning a new dance.
 Did you start a new job or leave a job behind?
+That’s one step.
 Did you retire?
-Did you start a family?
-If notable changes occurred in your personal or professional life, then you will want to review your finances before this year ends and 2022 begins.
+There’s another step.
+If notable changes occurred in your personal or professional life, then you may want to review your finances before this year ends and 2022 begins.
 Proving that you have all the right moves in 2021 might put you in a better position to tango with 2022.

 In fact, you could even take it a step further.
-Consider that up to $3,000 of capital losses in excess of capital gains can be deducted from ordinary income, and any remaining capital losses above that can be carried forward to offset capital gains in upcoming years.1
+Consider that up to $3,000 of capital losses in excess of capital gains can be deducted from ordinary income, and any remaining capital losses above that amount can be carried forward to offset capital gains in upcoming years.1

 This material was prepared by MarketingPro, Inc., and does not necessarily represent the views of the presenting party, nor their affiliates.
 This information has been derived from sources believed to be accurate.
 Please note - investing involves risk, and past performance is no guarantee of future results.
 The publisher is not engaged in rendering legal, accounting or other professional services.
 If assistance is needed, the reader is advised to engage the services of a competent professional.
 This information should not be construed as investment, tax or legal advice and may not be relied on for the purpose of avoiding any Federal tax penalty.
 This is neither a solicitation nor recommendation to purchase or sell any investment or insurance product or service, and should not be relied upon as such.
 All indices are unmanaged and are not illustrative of any particular investment.